20jmeyer/iris-recognition/edp2139_jtm2217_nab2217_IrisRecognition.README.md

 ## Limitation(s) of the current design:

 Iris detection is not very smart due to the concentric circles assumption.
+We tried the thresholding + canny edge + hough circles for the iris detection as well but the performance was not as good.

 ## Improvements: